Augustseverinandersen/Assignment2-Classification-benchmarks-with-Logistic-Regression-and-Neural-Networks/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10448918&assignment_repo_type=AssignmentRepo)
 # Assignment 2 - Classification benchmarks with Logistic Regression and Neural Networks

+# MLPCLASSIFIER used in neural network script.
+Remove it from logisitc script.
 ## Contribution
 - The code in this repository was made in collaboration with my fellow students.
 - In code comments are made by me.